Skip to main content

 • SARS-CoV (SARS): SARS symptoms usually include fever, chills, and body aches, eventually progressing to pneumonia.
 No human cases of SARS have been reported anywhere in the world since 2004.

-• SARS-CoV-2 (COVID-19): There are multiple symptoms of COVID-19, ranging from mild to severe, which can lead to fatal illnesses such as pneumonia or sepsis.
+• SARS-CoV-2 (COVID-19): There are multiple symptoms of COVID-19, ranging from mild to severe, that can lead to fatal illnesses such as pneumonia or sepsis.
 Symptoms vary considerably from patient to patient.
 Relatively common symptoms include, but are not limited to, fever, chills, shortness of breath, difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+Symptoms may change as new variants of the virus appear.
+Symptoms can also vary from person to person.
+The Centers for Disease Control and Prevention (CDC) updates these lists of symptoms as new information is identified

 Transmission of SARS-CoV-2